moosetechnology/moosetechnology.github.io/_drafts/2024-04-14-transformation-second.md

 Using this little code snippet, you can parse a Java method and inspect its FAST.
 So, copy the method you need to transform, inspect it, then transform the code of this method manually, then parse it and inspect it again!
 It's an easy way to start the work towards building a transformation tool. :smile:

 The second thing to notice, is the use of MoTion and not Carrefour.
-As we now modify a copy of a FAST, it is easier to run the MoTion query on it to get the node we are looking for right away, rather then go through the original Famix invocation.
+As we now modify a copy of a FAST, it is easier to run the MoTion query on it to get the node we are looking for right away, rather than go through the original Famix invocation.
-Hovewer, it is still doable, as the original and copied FAST nodes both store their counterpart in an attribute slot.
+However, it is still doable, as the original and copied FAST nodes both store their counterpart in an attribute slot.
 We can see this by inspecting one of the fast methods in a wrapper resulting from our transformation (look at the inspected slots and `mooseID` of each object).

 !["Inspecting an original and copy"](/img/posts/2024-04-15-transformation-second/original-and-copy-inspect.png)